Multimodal Biometric Verification for Business Security

 Voice recognition technology isn’t perfect.
 An individual’s voice can change depending on their health, age, mood, and other factors.

-This is where artificial intelligence in biometrics comes into play.
+This is where machine learning innovations comes into play.
 You can introduce common distortions that occur when talking and also background noise.
-These training noises help the neural network recognize aspects that are not related to an individual's voice.
+These training noises help the neural network recognize aspects that are not related to an individual’s voice.

 Overview of Characteristic Features of Biometrics